Consider the Raven Week One

 Let’s get started.

 Then Jesus said to his disciples: “Therefore I tell you, do not worry about your life, what you will eat; or about your body, what you will wear.
 For life is more than food, and the body more than clothes.
 Consider the Ravens: They do not sow or reap, they have no storeroom or barn; yet God feeds them.
 And how much more valuable you are than birds!
 Who of you by worrying can add a single hour to your life?
 Since you cannot do this very little thing, why do you worry about the rest?”
+Luke 12:22-26

-In these verses from the Gospel of Luke we see Jesus talking with his followers about their worrying.
+In these bible verses from the Gospel of Luke we see Jesus talking with his followers about their worrying.
 Jesus told them; “Consider the ravens: They do not sow or reap, they have no storeroom or barn; yet God feeds them.
 And how much more valuable you are than birds!”

 The Raven was the bird that Jesus and his followers were familiar with.
 Not unlike the crow which we would be familiar with here in Minnesota.
 What do we know about a Raven?